Macular Degeneration is a condition involving the macula which is the very back of the eye where all the light is focused.

 Leading a healthy lifestyle and avoiding excess sun exposure are helpful in minimizing the risk of advanced AMD.
 To this extent, you should avoid smoking, wear sunglasses and a hat, and include a good amount of vegetables & fruits in your diet.
 Even with these measures your condition may progress so regular appointments with your eye doctor are important.

-At Lakeside Ophthalmology Center, we have the technology and expertise to treat your Macular Degeneration allowing you to retain useful vision.
+At LOC, we have the technology and expertise to treat your Macular Degeneration allowing you to retain useful vision.

 *We are currently recommending nutritional supplements containing Lutein and Zeexanthin along with Vitamins C & E, Zinc and Copper